Puss in Boots (Shrek): Voice

 Banderas said that he loved Puss's character.
 Asked about which one of Puss's characteristics he preferred, the actor cited his mischievousness; according to Banderas, Puss does amazing things in the three Shrek films in which he appears.
 Playing Puss meant "a lot" for his career; although he had not been able to speak English when he had come to America, the filmmakers wanted his voice for the films.
 Banderas said he had not initially known how difficult voicing a character was, stating that "you have to get into the character" to do it well.
 The Shrek franchise was important to him, representing "the magnificent part of Hollywood and the search for perfection"; Banderas viewed being a part of the Shrek production as "very beautiful".
 He was recognized in public for his role as Puss.

+Banderas reprised his role as Puss in Boots for the 2022 film Puss in Boots: The Last Wish.

 Eric Bauza voiced Puss in the Netflix series The Adventures of Puss in Boots.
 Bauza said that he had auditioned "fair and square" for Puss's role (despite having worked with executive producer Doug Langdale on another show) and had enjoyed working with the production team.
 He said he had been asked to do a motion capture as Puss before the start of the series, adding that "to embody that character, physically, was so tough".
 Bauza called the sounds he needed to provide for Puss "iconic" since he is "such a well-known character".
 According to Bauza, voicing Puss was a "challenge because Puss speaks in such a whisper".
 Bauza said that he had "watched a lot of Antonio's films", had imagined how he would have performed on certain occasions, and had tried to be as "unpredictable"; he stated that his voice is similar to Banderas's.
 Since he voiced the central character in the series, Bauza had "the luck and luxury to be able to record with a majority of the people that are in the show".
 He felt that "having the responsibility of taking over a role such as Puss in Boots is quite the honor".
-Bauza thought that a series centered on Puss was clever, maintaining the audience interested until the release of Puss in Boots 2, and said it would present "some sides to Puss that you [cannot] really get out of the feature films or even shorts".
+Bauza thought that a series centered on Puss was clever, keeping the audience interested until the release of Puss in Boots: The Last Wish, and said it would present "some sides to Puss that you [cannot] really get out of the feature films or even shorts".

 André Sogliuzzo voiced Puss in several Shrek video games.
+Sogliuzzo voiced Puss for 36 episodes, and Christian Lanz voiced Puss for 8 episodes of Puss In Boots Shorts (AKA NEW Puss in Boots on YouTube Peacock Kids) which is a 3-year series of vlog-type one-minute spots wherein Puss gives advice to his fans.
+Christian Lanz won the 2016 Winner Voice Arts Award for Outstanding TV Animation, Best Voiceover for "Epic Cat Battles with Puss in Boots."
 The meowing sounds Puss makes in the films were provided by Frank Welker.

-Banderas voiced Puss in Boots again in the 2023 movie Puss in Boots: The Last Wish.